UX Design: Types of Interactive Content That Boosts Engagement

 - Entertaining videos

-Learn more and check various examples in our article about video content integration in UX design.
+Learn more and check various examples in the article about video content integration in UX design.

 Calculators

 Interactive calculators are a great support tool, helping users of a website or app solve their problems quickly by performing the necessary calculations without leaving the website or app.
-Not only does it contribute to a positive user experience, allowing for fast and informative interactions, but it also greatly enhances the decision-making process, making the experience personalized and well-tuned.
+Not only do they contribute to a positive user experience, allowing for fast and informative interactions, but they also greatly enhance the decision-making process, making the experience personalized and well-tuned.
 On e-commerce websites or applications, interactive calculators can significantly increase customer engagement and move them along the sales funnel.

 Product Demonstrations